 DC•BLOCK is an in-line device that is located right at the DACs coaxial signal input.
 It's a 2nd order Butterworth filter integrated in a BNC adapter that blocks DC leakage and filters RF noise below 1Mhz.
 DC (and low frequency AC) may be caused by symbol correlated fluctuations in the signal, degradation of the source blocking capacitor, transfer of energy along the dielectric or EMF from proximate components inducing currents in the coax cable itself.
 (The latter is a reminder to keep coax cables ultra short and well shielded).

 Zero unwanted current flow into a coax DAC and Zero RF noise outside the S/PDIF passband helps you extract the last bit of transparency from your system.
-Refer to the connection drawings below: order one DC•BLOCK + LP•FILTER for a single-coax connection; order two for a dual-coax (DX) connection.
+Refer to the connection drawings below.

 ||Recommend DC•BLOCK.
 Add LP•FILTER if your source is noisy -or- if you want to ensure maximum filtering.

 |SRC•DX to DAC: